 Australia’s coastline vs. Portugal’s coastline

 We can’t deny it Australia has some spectacular shores.
 Known as the limestone coast there are some beautiful sights to behold.
-But if you don’t fancy flying half way across the world, Portugal’s Algarve is a great alternative.
+But if you don’t fancy flying half way across the world, a quick trip to Algarve, Portugal is a great alternative.
 Made up of coves, jagged cliffs, boulders and century-old rocks this is the perfect backdrop for a spot of surfing or a long evening stroll with your loved one.

 The Caribbean’s beaches vs. Greece’s beaches

 If you thought the Caribbean was the only place which boasts crystal clear waters and white sandy beaches you were mistaken!
-In Fact, the Greek island of Crete has a number of beaches that will make you question whether or not you have jumped on the wrong plane.
+In fact, a holiday to the Greek island of Crete will make you question whether or not you have jumped on the wrong plane.
 With warm turquoise coloured waters and vast stretches of sand, Crete is Greece’s version of the Caribbean.
 And Elafonissi beach in Chania is a must.
 Located on the south western side of Crete, this beach can only be described as paradise on earth with its coral sands and gentle shallow waters.
 So, what are you waiting for?
 Grab yourself a sunbed while you look out across the Aegean Sea.

 France’s culture vs. Croatia’s culture